objectbox/objectbox-swift/README.md

 ## Already using ObjectBox?

 We're on a mission to bring joy, delight and sustainability to app developers. **To do this, we need your help:** Please fill in this 2-minute [Anonymous Feedback Form](https://forms.gle/LvVjN6jfFHuivxZX6).
 Let us know what you love and what is amiss, so we can improve.

 **We're looking forward to receiving your comments and requests:**

 - Add [GitHub issues](https://github.com/ObjectBox/objectbox-swift/issues)
-- Upvote issues you find important by hitting the 👍/+1 reaction button
+- Upvote issues you find important by hitting the 👍 reaction button
-- Drop us a line via [@ObjectBox_io](https://twitter.com/ObjectBox_io/)
+- Drop us a line via contact📧objectbox.io
-- ⭐ us, if you like what you see
+- ⭐ this repository, if you like what you see

 Thank you! 🙏